seiyaku

 palm

 Even in these days of cardiothoracic science, it's not easy to put a ring around the heart.
-So, in the old days they had a simple answer: they put the ring on the third finger which they believed had a vein, artery or nerve (a sort of a USB cable) running directly to the heart.
+So in olden days they had a simple answer: they put the ring on the third finger which they believed had a vein, artery or nerve (a sort of a USB cable) running directly to the heart.
 And as the left hand is a bit closer to the heart than the right, they placed marriage rings on the third finger of the left hand.

-Hmmm...
 The word 'they' appears quite a few times in the previous paragraph, with no indication of who 'they' were.
 Or when or where or why.
+All we know is that the belief is pretty old, referenced by early writers such as Pliny (1st century) and Macrobius.
+(5th century).

 See What's left? for a little more on this.